Why Consuming Magnesium Daily Is Beneficial

 - Improves nausea and vomiting.

 - Reduces the desire to consume salt and chocolate.

 - Regulates the nervous system in cases such as insomnia, anxiety, hyperactivity, restlessness, panic attacks, phobias.

-- Helps create collagen, which is fundamental for the skeleton, tendons and cartilage.
-If you suffer from a lack of collagen you should also keep in mind that vitamin C and protein consumption should be consumed in the same meal.
+- Helps create collagen, which is fundamental for the skeleton, tendons, and cartilage.
+If you suffer from a lack of collagen you should also keep in mind that vitamin C and protein consumption should be taken into consideration.